dotnet/msbuild/documentation/solution-parser.md

 MSBuild defines an initial set of properties like `MSBuildFrameworkToolsPath32`, `MSBuildFrameworkToolsPath`, etc.

-Tools configuration can come from configuration file, registry and local.
+Tools configuration can come from configuration file, registry and current exe path.

 ## Building